-The Solano RCD’s environmental education program impacts thousands of Solano County residents in their classrooms, in regional parks and open spaces, and at their drinking water source.
-It generates awareness of local stewardship challenges and provides user appropriate information on how to best address those challenges.
-It works collaboratively with stakeholders, integrates various interests, and leverages support from many sectors to implement efficient and effective programming to the largest possible audience.
+The Solano RCD’s environmental education program impacts thousands of Solano County residents in their classrooms, in regional parks and open spaces, and at their drinking water source by focusing on local stewardship challenges.
+We work collaboratively with stakeholders, integrate various interests, and leverage support from many sectors to implement efficient and effective programming to the largest possible audience.

 The award-winning Solano RCD environmental education programming engages Solano County residents through three primary programs: